 A new Sandbox to play in

-According to its leaders, the new Sandbox agency, with some 350 employees and seven offices in the United States and Canada, was created to expand each agency’s client offerings while addressing a common client complaint about traditional advertising networks, i.e., many member companies just don’t play well together, making client’s lives and business more difficult than it has to be.
+According to its leaders, the new Sandbox agency, with some 350 employees and seven offices in the United States and Canada, was created to expand each agency’s client offerings while addressing a common client complaint about traditional advertising networks, i.e., many member companies just do not play well together, making client’s lives and business more difficult than it has to be.

 “We’re privately owned and operated by the same like-minded agency people who have already built successful businesses,” says Joe Kuchta, a principal of Sandbox and former CEO of GA Communication Group.
 “There’s a culture of collaboration at Sandbox that, along with our expanded resources and diverse backgrounds, gives our clients access to top-level thinking, creativity and business expertise while creating exciting new career opportunities for our people.
 That’s the kind of agency people want to be part of and that clients need now more than ever.
 We truly do play well together and everyone benefits.”